jahid0001/test_project/Assignmentofmodule-13/README.md

 **Part 2: Laravel Folder Structure**

-* app:- Contains the core code of your application, including the models, controllers, and views.
+* app:- Contains the core code of application, including the models, controllers, and views.

 * bootstrap:- Contains the files necessary to bootstrap the application and configure the environment.